 The Center for Learning & Advancement (CLA) provides tutoring support services to all students at GCU.
 It offers several tutoring formats like face-to-face (one-on-one and small group), live online sessions, and content area clubs.
 Students are also welcome to use the CLA facilities for studying with their peers or alone.
-Additionally, the CLA supports student success through tutorials and workshops related to reading strategies, time management techniques, study skills, note-taking strategies, and test-taking techniques.
+Additionally, the CLA supports student success through tutorials and workshops related to reading strategies, time management techniques, study skills, note-taking strategies, test-taking techniques, and APA.
 As an added resource, Smarthinking is an online tutoring service that Grand Canyon University makes available to all its students.
 Smarthinking provides tutoring in mathematics (basic math through Calculus, including Bilingual Math), Biology, Introduction to Human Anatomy and Physiology, Chemistry, Organic Chemistry, Physics, Economics, Statistics, Spanish, and Writing.
 Students are encouraged to contact the Center for Learning & Advancement for ways to help them become more academically successful or to connect with a tutor on-ground or online.
+The Center is open Monday-Friday, 8am-5pm (Arizona time), although there are several nights of extended hours which vary by semester.
+Please contact the Center for Learning & Advancement by calling 602-639-8901, emailing them at centerforlearning@gcu.edu, or going to their website at http://my.gcu.edu/centerforlearning.